-- Country Care Center Corporation – $500, Personal Protection Equipment
+- Country Care Center Corporation – $2,500, Transfer Area Door

-- Friends of Harlan City Parks – $8,600, Pioneer Park Pond Upgrade
+- Friends of Harlan City Parks – $2,000, Dreamland Playground First Feature

-- Shelby County Community Outreach – $10,000, COVID Relief Operational Support
+- Shelby County Community Outreach – $1,650, Home Repair Program

 All grantees met the criteria as Shelby County nonprofit agencies or organizations with charitable missions supporting community needs in the areas of civic engagement, culture, health, education, and social services.
 Only organizations providing services in Shelby County were eligible to apply.

-Beyond the County Endowment Fund Program, the Shelby County Community Foundation works with individuals, families, businesses, and organizations to create permanent and expendable funds that address changing, vital community needs and interests.
-To inquire about donating to the Shelby County Community Foundation, please contact the Community Foundations of Southwest Iowa staff or any board member listed below.
+The Shelby County Community Foundation works with individuals, families, businesses, and organizations to create permanent and expendable funds—such as those above—that address changing, vital community needs and interests.
+To inquire about donating to the Shelby County Community Foundation, please contact the Community Foundations of Southwest Iowa staff or any advisory board member listed below.
 Gifts to permanently endowed funds through the Shelby County Community Foundation may be eligible to receive a 25% Endow Iowa Tax Credit.

-Board members of the Shelby County Community Foundation are Chair, Jim Zimmerman of Harlan; Vice Chair, Kristy Hansen of Harlan; Secretary/Treasurer, Michael Riley of Harlan; Brock Darling of Irwin; Jodee Dixon of Elk Horn; and Rhonda Powers of Defiance.
+Advisory board members of the Shelby County Community Foundation are Chair, Brock Darling of Irwin; Vice Chair, Kristy Hansen, CPA of Harlan; Secretary/Treasurer, Michael Riley of Harlan; Jodee Dixon of Elk Horn; Leona Konz of Shelby; and Max Powers of Defiance.

 For information about donating or establishing an individual foundation/fund, please contact Stacey Goodman, Iowa Foundations Director, at 800-794-3458 or email@example.com.